 Welcome to Leeds Literati Reading Group.
-We meet at Leeds Central Library on the last Tuesday of every month 6.00-6.45pm in The Portal, second floor.
+We meet at Leeds Central Library on the last Tuesday of every month 6.00-6.45pm in The Sanderson Room, third floor.

 Open to everyone, Leeds Literati read an eclectic range of books from prize winning books to popular titles.
 For those who cannot attend our group, please feel free to read the book and post your comments on the page.

 For more information call Library Enquiries 0113 3785005 or email email@example.com

 DUE TO THE CORONA VIRUS, LEEDS LITERATI WILL NOT BE MEETING UNTIL FURTHER NOTICE.

 Please share your lockdown reading with us by taking a picture and posting to twitter or Instagram using the hashtag #LeedsReadsBookshelf.